cmdjulian/mopy/README.md

 [//]: # (@formatter:on)

 The most important part of the file is the first line `#syntax=cmdjulian/mopy`.
-It tells docker buildkit to use the mopy frontend.
+It tells docker buildkit to use the `mopy` frontend.
+This can also be achieved by setting the frontend to solve the dockerfile by the running engine itself.
+For instance for the docker build command one can append the following build-arg to tell docker to use `mopy` without the in-file syntax directive: `--build-arg BUILDKIT_SYNTAX=cmdjulian/mopy:v1`.
+However, the recommended way is to set it in the `Mopyfile`, as this is independent of the used builder cli.

 The frontend is compatible with linux, windows and mac.
 It also supports various cpu architectures.
 Currently `i386`, `amd64`, `arm/v6`, `arm/v7`, `arm64/v8` are supported.
 Buildkit automatically picks the right version
-for you from dockerhub.
+for you from docker hub.

 Available configuration options are listed in the table below.